An adult brain tumor is a disease in which abnormal cells form in the tissues of the brain.

 There are more than 100 different types of nerve damage.
 The various types may have different symptoms and may require different types of treatment.

-More than 20 million Americans are afflicted with peripheral nerve damage.
-This type of damage becomes increasingly more common with age.
-In one out of every three people with peripheral nerve damage, the damage comes from diabetes.
-In another third, the cause of the nerve damage remains unknown.
+It is estimated that about 1 in 50 Americans suffers from peripheral nerve damage.
+This type of damage becomes increasingly common with age.
+In one out of every four people with diabetes has some nerve damage.